pablopenlop/gradewing_guide/docs/other.md

 ```bash
 ./run/03-start_staging.sh
 ```
-!!! tip "Although** improbable, it might be advisable to replicate **Production data** to avoid starting with an empty environment."
+!!! tip "It might be advisable to replicate **Production data** to avoid starting with an empty environment."

 ```bash
 ./run/21-restore_to_staging.sh